 I’m surprised by how many couples who have been married for some time end up seeming to view a regular date night like a trip to the dentist—they know it’s something that is good for them, but they don’t really look forward to it.
 If that’s you, let me suggest some ways to breathe new life into your relationship by going back to your dating days.

 In addition to working on your date night checklist, reflect with me on the six things that may have characterized your early days building your relationship, and see how you can re-cultivate some of them.

 1. You used to look forward to the next time you would be together.

-You just couldn’t wait to see them again, so you made it a priority in your calendar.
-You went out of your way to keep that appointment—going into work early if you needed to so you could be sure to get away on time.
-You didn’t let minor inconveniences keep you away.
+Excitement ran high; you just couldn’t wait to see them again, so you made it a priority in your calendar.
+You went out of your way to keep that appointment—going to work early if you needed to so you could be sure to get away on time.
+And you didn’t let minor inconveniences keep you away.
 And your commitment to being there was a silent message to them: You are important.